GitLeeRepo/ElectronicsNotes/BatteryChanrging02.md

 The math gets a little complex because phone batteries are measured in milliampere-hours, while electric vehicle batteries are measured in watt-hours.
 But it's possible to draw equivalents.
 For instance, the Pixel 4 has a 2,800-mAh battery (or 10.6 Wh), and the iPhone 11 Pro Max reportedly comes with a 3,969-mAh battery (15.04 Wh).
 Meanwhile, the Chevy Volt uses an 18,400-Wh battery and a midrange Tesla Model 3 flaunts a 62,000-Wh battery.

-Nick Miotke/Roadshow
 That matters because the larger a battery is, the more battery-saving tricks there are to extend its life.
 For example, as you charge a battery, the voltage rises, putting it under stress, especially during the last 20% of the charge.
 To avoid this stress, electric car makers may charge new batteries just to 80%.
 Because of that larger battery capacity, the electric car still can still go an acceptable distance, while avoiding the stress of higher voltages.
 This can double the total lifetime of the car's battery.

 Larger phone batteries can give you an all-day run time from a charge, but typically only at the full 100%.
 And while that lets the battery last for an acceptable time between charges, it also puts the battery under more stress from the higher voltage required to top it off.

 Short of a major breakthrough in battery technology, improvements to our phone batteries will come from making  the devices more energy-thrifty overall.
 (Here's a more detailed look at what's holding up the battery revolution.)

-Fast-charging won't damage your battery
+## Fast-charging won't damage your battery

 A conventional charger has an output of 5 to 10 watts.
 A faster charger can improve that by up to eight times.
 For example, the iPhone 11 Pro and Pro Max come with an 18-watt fast charger, the Galaxy Note 10 and Note 10 Plus have 25-watt chargers in their boxes.
 Samsung will sell you an extra-speedy 45-watt charger for $50.

 Unless there's some technical flaw with your battery or charger electronics, however, using a fast charger won't do your phone's battery any long-term damage.